Dickie Boon

-Richard Robinson Boon (January 10, 1878 – May 3, 1961) known as Dickie Boon was a Canadian ice hockey forward and manager.
+Richard Robinson Boon (January 10, 1878 – May 3, 1961) was a Canadian ice hockey forward and manager.
 He played for the Montreal Hockey Club (Montreal HC) of the Canadian Amateur Hockey League (CAHL) and the Montreal Wanderers of the Federal Amateur Hockey League (FAHL) in the early 1900s.
 He was a player on two Stanley Cup winning teams and managed the Wanderers to four Cup titles.
 Boon was uncle to Lucille Wheeler-Vaughan, Canadian and world ski champion.

 Early life

 Born in Belleville, Ontario, he was one of seven children, four boys and three girls.
 Boon moved with his family to Montreal, where he became involved in several sports in his youth.
 He was a proficient speed skater, winning the 1892 Junior Amateur Championship.
 He was also involved in rowing and canoeing.
 The family home was on the present site of the Windsor train station in Montreal.

 Hockey career

 In 1894, at the age of 16, Boon began playing organized hockey with the "Young Crystals" at the old Crystal Rink in Montreal with another Hall of Famer, Mike Grant.
 In 1897, he joined the Monarch Hockey Club.
 In 1900 he joined the Montreal Hockey Club of the Montreal Amateur Athletic Association's junior club.
 The following year he was promoted to the senior team.
 He played the position of cover point, similar to today's defenceman.
 Considered to be 'fast and wiry', Boon is credited with being the first player to use the poke check, which he used to great success in stopping opposing forwards.